DaniqueJ-R/milestone_proj_3/README.md

 * **Dropdown Filtering Issue** – Dropdown reloads the page and adds notes correctly, but filtering still does not work reliably.

-* **Superuser Dashboard** – Does not display “No pending notes” when expected.
-Normal users see the correct state.
+* **Pending Notes Dashboard** – Does not display “No pending notes” when expected.
+Only shows if there are no Approved notes as well.

 * **Mobile Theme Dropdown** – After selecting a theme, the nav doesn’t automatically close.
 Left as-is for now, but may be improved later.

 * **Theme Change Blocked by Audio** – When music is playing, the theme selector does not appear.
 Requires JS adjustment to allow both at the same time.

-* **Page Flicker on Theme Load** – Default theme briefly loads before switching to user’s saved theme.
+* **Page Flicker on Theme Load** – Default theme - and all notes on homepage - briefly loads before switching to user’s saved theme and styling.
 Could be improved by applying the theme server-side on render.

-* **Duplicate Accounts with Same Email** – Users can currently register multiple accounts with the same email.
-Needs unique email validation in the model or form.

 ---

 ### Future Improvements